 - The final and most complete revelation came in the person of Jesus, God’s son (John 1:14-18; 14:9; Colossians 1:15; Hebrews 1:1-2).

 Speaking and acting in agreement with the Bible

-Christians believe that reliable, trustworthy truth is found in the Bible, because the God who wants His creation to know Him provides it.
-He is the one with perfect knowledge, and who always speaks truth.
-The bible makes this claim of truthfulness for itself (Psalm 19:7-11; Psalm 119; Luke 1:1-4; Galatians 1:11-12; 1 Corinthians 15:3-8; 2 Peter 1:16; 1 John 1:1-3).
+Christians believe that reliable, trustworthy truth is found in the Bible, because it is provided by the God who wants His creation to know Him.
+He is the One with perfect knowledge, and who always speaks truth.
+The Bible makes this claim of truthfulness for itself (Psalm 19:7-11; Psalm 119; Luke 1:1-4; Galatians 1:11-12; 1 Corinthians 15:3-8; 2 Peter 1:16; 1 John 1:1-3).

 In the world we encounter many different opinions and ideas.
 This is what we should expect from finite, flawed humans.
 When someone speaks or we read something, we can compare what they say to what God has said in the Bible.
 If what someone says disagrees with the Bible, we are either misunderstanding them, or it is false.
 If what someone says agrees with the Bible, but their actions are consistently contrary to what the Bible teaches, we would be wise to seek counsel from someone who both speaks and acts in agreement with the Bible.